I Wanna Dance with Somebody (Who Loves Me): North America

-"I Wanna Dance with Somebody (Who Loves Me)" was released as the first single from Houston's second album on radio stations on May 2, 1987.
-It entered the Billboard Hot 100, the issue dated May 16, 1987, at number 38, her highest chart debut at the time, and her highest of the 1980s.
-Six weeks later, it reached the top spot of the chart, replacing freestyle act Lisa Lisa and Cult Jam's "Head to Toe", and becoming Houston's fourth number-one single in the United States, the issue date of June 27, 1987 ― the same day that Houston's album Whitney debuted at atop the Billboard 200 (known at the time as "Top Pop Albums") the first time ever by a female artist.
+"I Wanna Dance with Somebody (Who Loves Me)" was released as the first single from Houston's second album on April 27, 1987.
+It entered the Billboard Hot 100, the issue dated May 16, 1987, at number 38, the "Hot Shot Debut" of the week and her highest single chart debut at the time.
+It was also the highest single debut since Madonna's "Dress You Up" debuted at number 36 in August 1985.
+On June 6, it entered the top ten after just four weeks, making it Houston's fastest-rising single at the time, beating her previous hit, "Greatest Love of All".

+On June 27, it reached the top spot of the chart, replacing American freestyle act Lisa Lisa and Cult Jam's "Head to Toe", and becoming Houston's fourth number-one single in the United States, the issue date of June 27, 1987 ― the same day that Houston's album Whitney debuted at atop the Billboard 200 (known at the time as "Top Pop Albums") the first time ever by a female artist.
+Houston also became the first female artist since Donna Summer in 1979 to simultaneously hit number one on the Billboard Hot 100 and Billboard 200 multiple times, having done it the previous year in May 1986 with her self-titled debut and "Greatest Love of All".

-It spent two weeks atop the charts and spent a total of eighteen weeks on the chart in its initial chart run, including fourteen weeks in the Top 40 and nine weeks inside the Top 10, the most weeks inside the Top 10, more than any other song released in 1987.
+It spent two weeks atop the charts and was displaced by the song "Alone" by American rock band Heart on July 11, 1987.
+It spent a total of eighteen weeks on the chart in its initial run, including fourteen weeks in the top 40 and nine weeks inside the top 10, the most weeks inside the top ten of any single released in 1987.
 With the song topping the Billboard Hot 100, Houston became the first female artist to send four consecutive number one singles on the chart.

 The song reached number 1 on the Hot 100 Single Sales chart for two weeks, and on the Hot 100 Airplay chart for three weeks, her longest run at that time.
 The single also peaked at number 1 on the Hot Adult Contemporary and the remixed dance / club version by Steve Thompson and Michael Barbiero became Houston's first chart-topper on the Billboard Hot Dance/Club Play Songs, staying on the top position of the charts for three weeks and two weeks, respectively.
 In addition, it reached a peak of two on the Billboard Hot R&B/Hip-Hop Songs chart (known then as "Hot Black Singles"), the issue date of July 4, 1987.
 It remained at that position for two weeks, behind "I Feel Good All Over" by Stephanie Mills (which never appeared on the Hot 100 at all), and spent 15 weeks on the R&B chart.
 Paul Grein of Billboard noted the success of the song on the adult contemporary and R&B charts despite its accessible dance-pop sound "dramatizes how solidly entrenched Houston is and underscores her mass appeal".